This post may contain affiliate links, meaning I may earn a commission for recommending products. Read my disclosure policy for more info.

 Start brainstorming baby names

 The second trimester is the perfect time to start your list of possible baby names.
+Remember, it’s okay if the perfect name doesn’t jump out at you right away!
+It will come to you eventually.

 Take weekly bump pics